- Every Make and Model Supplied

 Here at LeaseCar we are committed to providing our customers with fantastic BMW lease deals on their dream cars.
 We believe that leasing is a much more economical and stress-free avenue to go down for any motorist, as it eliminates the need to worry about depreciation and (consequently) the sell-on value.
 Not only that, but your insurance is included in your monthly payments, and should the car need any servicing or maintenance, you won't have to worry about that (or the cost) either.

 If you have any questions whatsoever about any of our lease BMW vehicles or the superb deals we can offer you, please do not hesitate to get in touch with us today.
-Give us a call on 0845 259 1913 - one of our helpful and friendly members of staff will be more than happy to clarify anything you want or explain further.
+Give us a call on 0845 259 1913 - one of our helpful and friendly members of staff will be more than happy to clarify anything you want to know or explain further how our BMW leasing and contract hire packages work.